vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 strict definition of, 1241n. : 478, 607, 701 (mentions Chan.
 Apprādya, same as Uddesya or : doriciti as Vedānga ), 799,

 Uddiśyamada, 1286 and o.
-817 ( names Bhavisyapurāṇa Ānvitābhidhinavādinah 1297. and has verses from a Purāṇa ), Apāmārga, a plant used in in.
+817 ( names Bhaviṣyapurāṇa Ānvitābhidhinavādinah 1297. and has verses from a Purāṇa ), Apāmārga, a plant used in in.
 853, 935, 937, 1017 (forbids

-cantations and medicine 196n. gambling balls and samājas to A parājitagana ( mantras ) 7960. house-holders ), 1154 ( employs Aparājitādevi : procedure «f the Mimāriisā terms and princi: worship of, on Vijayādaśami ples), 1230, 1232n, 1246n 188, 190 ; procedure of worship (forbids eating of Kalanja ), of, hy a kidy 191-1925
+cantations and medicine 196n. gambling balls and samājas to A parājitagana ( mantras ) 7960. house-holders ), 1154 ( employs Aparājitādevi : procedure «f the Mimāriisā terms and princi: worship of, on Vijayādaśamī ples), 1230, 1232n, 1246n 188, 190 ; procedure of worship (forbids eating of Kalanja ), of, hy a kidy 191-1925

 1250, 1251 ( example of Vya Aparārka, V41n,V53n, 75483n, svasthita-vikalpa ), 1266,1257n,